-There are two ways to seek a support order adjustment; the first is to negotiate a new agreement with your ex and then submit the agreed-upon changes to court for approval.
+There are two ways to seek a support order adjustment; the first is to negotiate a new agreement with your ex and then submit the agreed-upon changes to the court for approval.
 Now, some parents can come to terms this way, but others can’t.
 It does not work for everyone.
 Sometimes, going to court is necessary.

 Official modification request

 If talking things out with your ex doesn’t get you anywhere, you can file an official modification request in court.
 A judge will not grant just any adjustment request.
-There has to be reason to do it.
+There has to be a reason to do it.
 According to state laws, approved reasons for modifying a support order include:

 - Income change

 - Parenting time adjustment

 - Child’s needs have changed